junalmeida/autofac-azurefunctions/README.md

     public override void Configure(IFunctionsHostBuilder builder)
     {
         builder
+            // This is the required call in order to use autofac in your azure functions app .UseAutofacServiceProviderFactory(ConfigureContainer);
+    }

+    public override void ConfigureAppConfiguration(IFunctionsConfigurationBuilder builder)
+    {
-            .UseAppSettings() // this is optional, this will bind IConfiguration in the container.
+        // this is optional and will bind IConfiguration with appsettings.json in
-            .UseAutofacServiceProviderFactory(ConfigureContainer);
+        // the container, like it is usually done in regular dotnet console and
+        // web applications.
+        builder.UseAppSettings();
     }

     private void ConfigureContainer(ContainerBuilder builder)